Pay gap between college grads and everyone else at a record | Taiwan News

 And these "new middle" positions are typically the same jobs for which employers have complained that they can't find enough qualified people to fill.
 Labor experts say the U.S. educational system is failing to help young people acquire such skills.

+Nor do U.S. high schools funnel students into the kind of on-the-job apprenticeships that exist in some countries.
+Instead, Fuller says, U.S. apprentices are typically older workers upgrading their skills in areas like construction.
+The average age of an apprentice in Germany is 17, he notes; in the United States, it's 27.

+"We have a very limited vision of how to get people from their graduation in high school onto a path that's going to lead them to have a successful, independent life," Fuller said.

-Still, some are making progress.
-Asia Howard, 26, of Jacksonville, Florida, was stuck in mostly retail and fast-food jobs after graduating high school, unable to get a job in banking, a profession she prized for its steady hours.
+Asia Howard, 26, of Jacksonville, Florida, is navigating that path right now.
+She was stuck in mostly retail and fast-food jobs after graduating high school, unable to get a job in banking, a profession she prized for its steady hours.
 A friend told her about a nonprofit called Year Up, which teaches such career skills as resume writing, interview techniques and time management.

 Follow Chris Rugaber on Twitter at http://Twitter.com/ChrisRugaber .